QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Quantum Gravity from Algebra

+In the left-right CFT with SymTFT $\mathcal{C} \boxtimes \overline{\mathcal{C}}$, $\mathcal{A}$ defines a topological boundary condition $\mathcal{B}_\mathcal{A}$\cite{Fuchs:2002cm}, across which ``anyon condensation''\cite{Bais:2002pb, Bais:2008ni, Bais:2008xf, Kong:2013aya} converts the topological theory to the trivial phase.
+The condensed anyons form a Lagrangian algebra $\mathcal{L}_\mathcal{A} \subset \mathcal{C}\boxtimes \overline{\mathcal{C}}$.
+Bulk lines that do not condense are ``confined'' to the boundary, where they become the topological defect lines of the 2D theory\cite{Komargodski:2020mxz, Lin:2022dhv} (see Fig.~\ref{sandwich operators}).
+The Frobenius algebra conditions ensure that all bulk lines are either condensed or confined, leaving an empty theory beyond the topological boundary.

-The condensed collection of lines, which forms a Lagrangian algebra $\mathcal{L}_\mathcal{A}$ is known to be in 1-1 correspondence with modular invariants \cite{Kong:2009inh}.
-Therefore, each topological boundary $\mathcal{B}_\mathcal{A}$ controls the spectrum of local operators in the CFT in turn ensures that this spectrum is modular invariant.
-The condensation of lines can also be understood as the ``gauging'' of higher-form symmetries, and it has been proposed that the holographic duals of rational CFTs can be understood as taking the path integral of a pair of Chern-Simons theories and gauging the corresponding higher-form symmetries\cite{Benini:2022hzx}.\footnote{This idea dates back to \cite{Maldacena:2001ss, Gukov:2004id}, and we thank Anatoly Dymarsky for bringing it to our attention.} Before gauging, the ground states of the TQFT are on equal footing, and each produces some combination of CFT conformal blocks \cite{Witten:1988hf} that generically cannot exist independently in 2D (i.e. not modular invariant).
-After gauging, however, it singles out a unique ground state of the TQFT, so that the 3D bulk can be effectively collapsed, allowing the 2D theory to stand on its own, suggesting that the latter has an anomaly free spectrum.
-As an example, consider the theory defined on the torus.
-This gauging produces a unique choice of spectrum for the sum over the left and right moving sectors, ensuring modular invariance and intrinsic consistency as a 2D CFT.
-This pairing of left and right movers can also be visualised by unfolding the doubled Chern-Simons theory at the boundary, and turning the latter into an interface or surface operator inside a single copy of Chern-Simons theory\cite{Kapustin:2010if, Fuchs:2012dt, 2012CMaPh.313..351K}, as shown in Fig.~\ref{foldingsandwich}.
-In fact, this unfolded picture lies at the heart of the FRS construction \cite{Fuchs:2002cm}.
+The Lagrangian algebra $\mathcal{L}_\mathcal{A}$ is in one-to-one correspondence with modular invariants\cite{Kong:2009inh}; each topological boundary $\mathcal{B}_\mathcal{A}$ thus ensures a modular-invariant spectrum.
+Equivalently, the condensation can be understood as gauging higher-form symmetries\cite{Benini:2022hzx}\footnote{This idea dates back to \cite{Maldacena:2001ss, Gukov:2004id}, and we thank Anatoly Dymarsky for bringing it to our attention.}: before gauging, each TQFT ground state produces a non-modular-invariant combination of conformal blocks\cite{Witten:1988hf}; after gauging, a unique ground state is singled out, collapsing the 3D bulk and yielding an anomaly-free 2D theory.
+The pairing of left and right movers can also be visualized by unfolding the doubled theory into a surface operator\cite{Kapustin:2010if, Fuchs:2012dt, 2012CMaPh.313..351K} (Fig.~\ref{foldingsandwich}), which lies at the heart of the FRS construction\cite{Fuchs:2002cm}.